vtpasquale/NASTRAN_CoFE/docs/3._User_Guide/Output_Data.md

 Response type and response sets will be consistent with case control inputs.

 ## Left-hand-side describers
 Case control left-hand-side describers (LHSD) control if response types will be written text output or not.
 Native output and HDF5 output are not impacted by LHSD.
-LHSD options are blank, `PRINT`, and `POST`.
+LHSD options are blank, `PRINT`, and `PLOT`.
 Other LHSD will be ignored.
-Specifying `POST` will result in text output suppression for that response type.
+Specifying `PLOT` will result in text output suppression for that response type.
 For example, with `writeOutput2Disk` set to `true`, `PARAM,POST` set to `<1`, and
 ```
 FORCE = ALL
 STRESS(PRINT) = ALL
-STRAIN(POST) = ALL
+STRAIN(PLOT) = ALL
 ```
 force and stress results will be output to native, text, and HDF5.
 Strain results will be output to native and HDF5 only.